EnriqueF97/EMAI-AS-Labs/README.md

 - **Invader:** Chase the closest invader.
 - **Patrol:** Move toward the patrol point if there are no immediate threats.

 The agent uses A* search to efficiently reach these goals while considering obstacles and enemies.
+What we accomplished with this strategy was a sharp defense, as our defensive ghost was already on the entrance of our side court, when the opponent offensive pacman enters, resulting on our defensor eating the offensive pacman.

 ---